 Deliver or support sector-oriented professional development, industry-related challenges, and other career education and work-based learning resources

-To support articulation of College and Career Pathway Endorsements and State Honors programs into higher education, by the 18-19 SY, Illinois public universities and community colleges will define first year course schedules and degree programs that align to the Endorsement and State Honors framework.
+To support articulation of College and Career Pathway Endorsements and State Distinction programs into higher education, by June 30, 2018, ICCB and IBHE will consult with Illinois public universities and community colleges to define first year course schedules and degree programs that align to the Endorsement and State Distinction framework.
+These requirements will take effect for the 2019-20 academic year.

-V. Timeline
+VI.
+Timeline

 16-17 SY:

+IPIC agencies develop comprehensive plan for supporting college & career pathways

-IPIC Agencies, in consultation with stakeholders, define endorsement framework; sector-based stakeholder committees define State Honors requirements
+IPIC Agencies, in consultation with stakeholders, define endorsement framework; sector-based stakeholder committees define State Distinction requirements

 Agencies and sector-based partnerships build out supports, recognition programs, and incentives